Miro8D/livedrop-michel/docs/ai-first/touchpoints.md

 - Total: 1200 ms

 **Error & fallback:**
-- If model fails → “Please hold, connecting you to an agent.”
+- If model fails, inform the user: “Please hold, connecting you to an agent.”

 **PII:**
 - Only order ID passes to backend API.